 Additional information relating to the Company is available under the Company's profile on the SEDAR website at www.sedar.com.
-Financial information relating to Tethys is provided in the Company's financial statements and management's discussion and analysis ("MD&A") for the financial year ended December 31, 2011.
+Financial information relating to Tethys is provided in the Company's financial statements and management's discussion and analysis ("MD&A") for the financial year ended December 31, 2012.
 Shareholders may contact the Company to request copies of the financial statements and MD&A by: (i) mail to P.O.
-Box 524, Suite 3, Borough House, Rue du Pre, St. Peter Port, Guernsey, British Isles, GY1 6EL; (ii) fax to +44 1481 725922; or (iii) email to info@tethyspetroleum.com.
+Box 524, St. Peter Port, Guernsey, British Isles, GY1 6EL; (ii) fax to +44 1481 725922; or (iii) email to info@tethyspetroleum.com.